 * You recognize that we are at the beginning of engineering organisms and that there will never be another chance like this to define the field.

-- Few years post-graduate experience with a second organism a plus.
+- Several years of post-graduate experience with a second organism a plus.

 To learn more about Ginkgo, check out some recent press:

 Ginkgo Bioworks secures $275 million in Series D, valuing the company at over $1 billion (TechCrunch)